- Developers

 Irrespective of the mobile operating system you target, you need developers.
 Do you already have a skilled and experienced development team?
 That would allow you to start your mobile app development project quickly.

-Otherwise, you need to plan for hiring developers.
+Otherwise, you need to plan for hiring mobile app developers.
 Your overall project schedule might have various milestones and tasks.
 You might have included the hiring process in that.
 If you need a high hiring lead time, then that will impact your project schedule.

 Assuming you are undertaking native development, you need Swift or Objective-C developers for creating iOS apps.
 You need Java or Kotlin developers for developing Android apps.
 Java enjoys massive popularity for a long time.
 Many developers already know Java, therefore, you might find Java programmers quicker.